Starting Your Financial Future Together

 Before buying investments over the Internet, take a few moments to read these guidelines for online investors.
 Also, for more detailed information about online investing, visit NASAA's online resource center.

-Is your investment professional or company asking you for a “trusted contact”?
+Why is your investment firm asking for a “trusted contact”?

 How can you add a trusted contact to your account?